AVasK/RTC/README.md

 (-) not really effective because of iterative nature

-(?) possibly it'll get re-written in Haskell
+(?) possibly it'll be re-written in Haskell